Types of Temporary Disability Programs in California (2026)

 - Temporary disability covers some wages if you’re hurt or ill

-- Applying for disability can be done online or by mail
+- Applying for disability in California can be done online or by mail

 If you’ve suffered injuries in an accident or have an illness that prevents you from working, you may be eligible to apply for temporary disability in California.
 Doing so is never easy, however, which is why hiring a California personal injury lawyer with experience in applying for disability benefits or with workers’ compensation cases is important.